zzzprojects/EntityFramework-Extensions/docs2/pages/articles/concurrency.md

 ## Problem
 Your model have concurrency entity and you must resolve optimistic concurrency using a pattern.

-Concurrency exceptions normally happen on:
+Concurrency exceptions normally happens on:
 - BulkSaveChanges
 - BulkUpdate